-November 15, 1977 Suspected Abduction Case

-Ms. YOKOTA Megumi

-(13, Niigata Prefecture) Disappeared on her way home from school in Niigata city.
+November 15, 1977 Suspected Abduction Case Involving a Girl Ms. YOKOTA Megumi (13, Niigata Prefecture) Disappeared on her way home from school in Niigata city.
 Her whereabouts are unconfirmed.
 (North Korea claims she committed suicide.)

-In or around June 1978 Suspected Abduction Case Involving a Former Restaurant Worker

-Mr. TANAKA Minoru

-(28, Hyogo Prefecture) Disappeared after departing Japan for Europe.
+In or around June 1978 Suspected Abduction Case Involving a Former Restaurant Worker Mr. TANAKA Minoru (28, Hyogo Prefecture) Disappeared after departing Japan for Europe.
 His whereabouts are unconfirmed.
 (North Korea denies he entered its territory.)

-In or around June 1978 Suspected Abduction Case of Lee Un-Hae Ms. TAGUCHI Yaeko

-(22, unknown) Her whereabouts are unconfirmed.
+In or around June 1978 Suspected Abduction Case of Lee Un-Hae Ms. TAGUCHI Yaeko (22. unknown) Her whereabouts are unconfirmed.
 (North Korea claims she died in a traffic accident.)

+Couple

+2002

-July 7, 1978
+July 7, 1978 Suspected Abduction Case Involving a

-Suspected Abduction Case Involving a Couple Mr. CHIMURA Yasushi
+Mr. CHIMURA Yasushi

+(23, Fukui Prefecture)

+Ms. CHIMURA Fukie

+(Maiden name HAMAMOTO)

-(23, Fukui Prefecture) Ms. CHIMURA Fukie
+(23, Fukui Prefecture)

-(Maiden name Hamamoto) (23, Fukui Prefecture) Disappeared after going out stating that they were going on a date.
-The couple returned to Japan in October 2002.
+they were going on a date.
+The couple returned to Japan in October

+July 31, 1978

-July 31.
-1978 Suspected Abduction Case Involving a Couple
+Suspected Abduction Case Involving a

-Mr. HASUIKE Kaoru (20, Niigata Prefecture)
+Mr. HASUIKE Kaoru

+(20, Niigata Prefecture)

-Ms. HASUIKE Yukiko (Maiden name Okudo)
+Ms. HASUIKE Yukiko

+(Maiden name OKUDO)

-(22, Niigata Prefecture) Mr. HASUIKE Kaoru disappeared after he went out stating that he was going out and would soon be back.
-Similarly, Ms. OKUDO Yukiko disappeared after going out.
-The couple returned to Japan in October 2002.
+(22, Niigata Prefecture)

+Mr. HASUIKE Kaoru disappeared after he went out stating that he was going out and would soon be back.
+Similarly, Ms. OKUDO Yukiko disappeared after

+The couple returned to Japan in October 2002

-August 12, 1978 Suspected Abduction Case Involving a Couple
+August 12, 1978

+Suspected Abduction Case Involving a Couple

-Mr. ICHIKAWA Shuichi (23, Kagoshima Prefecture)
+Mr. ICHIKAWA Shuichi

+(23, Kagoshima Prefecture)

-Ms. MASUMOTO Rumiko (24, Kagoshima Prefecture)
+Ms. MASUMOTO Rumiko

+(24, Kagoshima Prefecture)

 Disappeared after going out, stating that they were going to see the sunset on the beach.
 Their whereabouts are unconfirmed.
-(North Korea claims that each of the couple died of a heart attack Mr. ICHIKAWA while swimming in the ocean.)
+(North Korea claims that each of the couple died of a heart attack while swimming in the ocean.)